UpsettingBoy/gpgpu-rs/README.md

 ```

 ## Shader program
-The shader is writen in [WGSL](https://gpuweb.github.io/gpuweb/wgsl/)
+The shader is written in [WGSL](https://gpuweb.github.io/gpuweb/wgsl/)
 ```rust
 // Vector type definition.
 Used for both input and output [[block]]